LGBTQ Pride at 50: Focus Shifts Amid Pandemic, Racial Unrest

 “Trans women of color have been targeted in what has been called an epidemic, and the Stonewall uprising happened in response to police harassment and brutality,” Renna said in an email.

-The first Pride march took place June 28, 1970, a year after the 1969 uprisings at the Stonewall Inn, a gay bar, which were led by trans women of color.
+The first Pride march took place June 28, 1970, a year after the 1969 uprisings at the Stonewall Inn, a gay bar in New York, which wereled by trans women of color.

+A few other commemorations took place that year and later spread until 50 years on, there's scarcely a patch on Earth that doesn't host some type of Pride event.

 Global Pride is billed as a 24-hour stream of music, performances, speeches and messages of support.
 It is being hosted Saturday by Todrick Hall on his YouTube channel, on iHeartRadio’s YouTube channel and on the Global Pride website.